 Summary

-The Rolls-Royce Wraith is a large two-door coupe that is now the oldest model in the Rolls-Royce range, first arriving on UK roads in early 2014.
+The Rolls-Royce Wraith was a large luxury two-door coupe that was a long-standing flagship model in the Rolls-Royce range, that was on sale in the UK from 2014 to 2023.

-Like the previous generation of the Rolls-Royce Ghost saloon, the Wraith is built on the same platform as the old BMW 7 Series, and assembled at the Rolls-Royce production plant in Goodwood, UK.
+Like the previous generation of the Rolls-Royce Ghost saloon, the Wraith was built on the same platform as the BMW 7 Series, and assembled at the Rolls-Royce production plant in Goodwood, UK.

-Taking its name from a Rolls-Royce model from 1938, the Wraith is powered by a turbocharged 6.6-litre V12 engine, paired with an eight-speed automatic gearbox.
+Taking its name from a Rolls-Royce model from 1938, the Wraith was powered by a turbocharged 6.6-litre V12 engine, paired with an eight-speed automatic gearbox.

-A number of variants have been launched across the Wraith’s lifespan, usually limited edition or bespoke models that generally consist of tweaks to the interior and exterior design.
+A number of variants were launched across the Wraith’s lifespan, usually limited edition or bespoke models that generally consist of tweaks to the interior and exterior design.

-With a number of newer luxury rivals launching throughout the Wraith’s tenure, Top Gear admits that the ageing Wraith now looks rather dated.
+With a number of newer luxury rivals launching throughout the Wraith’s tenure, Top Gear admitted that the ageing Wraith looked rather dated towards the end of its lifespan.
 “It has fallen a bit behind on tech, and is tangibly a generation behind the new Phantom and Cullinan, not to mention other luxury car rivals.”

-“The Rolls-Royce Wraith might not be perfect”, explains What Car?, “but it’s a hugely desirable ownership proposition for the privileged few who can afford it.”
-Like the smaller Bentley Continental GT coupe, the Wraith has a price tag that surpasses a quarter of a million pounds, though that is considerably cheaper than Rolls-Royce’s current flagship model, the £360,000 Phantom.
+Like the smaller Bentley Continental GT coupe, the Wraith had a price tag that surpassed a quarter of a million pounds, though that is considerably cheaper than Rolls-Royce’s current flagship model, the £360,000 Phantom.

-British reviewers have warmly regarded the Wraith for almost a decade, praising the high-end coupe for its luxurious cabin trim and its refined engine, although consumer-centric publications consistently mention that the Wraith is very expensive to run day-to-day.
+British reviewers warmly regarded the Wraith for almost a decade, praising the high-end coupe for its luxurious cabin trim and its refined engine, although consumer-centric publications consistently mentioned that the Wraith was very expensive to run day-to-day.

 Wraith highlights